Undergraduate Summer Research Fellowship

 The Program in Cognitive Science is accepting applications for a competitive summer research fellowship program to support undergraduates who wish to remain on campus the summer before senior year to begin work on their senior theses.
 To be eligible, students must be enrolled in the certificate program, and their thesis work must relate to cognitive science.

 Before applying, students must discuss their plans with their thesis advisors, and be sure to secure their support.
 Please note that it is the student’s responsibility to identify an advisor who is willing to commit to advising a thesis project for the specified summer period.
 Once the SAFE application is submitted, the faculty member listed as advisor will be asked to review the online application and answer evaluative questions about the proposal.
 The application and the advisor’s evaluation will then be reviewed by the program director and the executive committee, who will submit an evaluation electronically.
 All senior certificate students are eligible, but special consideration will be given to those who receive financial aid from Princeton.
-Applications should be submitted via SAFE by 5pm March 20th.
-Any questions should be directed to Anna Colasante email@example.com.
+Applications should be submitted via SAFE by 5pm March 26th.
+Any questions should be directed to Anna Colasante [email protected].